Startups need to focus on inclusion efforts early because diversity only gets harder with scale

 With 41% of employees globally saying that they are thinking about leaving their current job, the lure of entrepreneurship has hit a chord.
 Unhappy, yet gainfully employed folks are realizing that purpose and connection with work matters.
-It always likely mattered, and like many trends, the pandemic world has shone a big light on connection and purpose in work.
+It always likely mattered, and like many trends, the post-pandemic world shined a big light on connection and purpose in work.
 With social isolation, remote work, and longer work days, the cumulation of these factors has created an opportunity for folks to rethink work.

 4.4 million start-ups were founded in 2020 and this number is expected to grow.
 The optimist in me hopes that this is a good thing for diversity and inclusion.
 But it also could be a very bad thing.
 72% of founders are white men with socio-economic and many more privileges.
 Women and people of color are a fast growing segment of entrepreneurs, yet still overshadowed by the majority group in small business ownership.

-The challenge is people tend to attract and hire talent like them.
+A main challenge in many startups with building a diverse workforce is that people tend to attract and hire talent like them and people already in their network that look like them.
 This is called affinity bias, some call it similarity bias.
 We like people like us.
 Whether that is race, gender, or other dimensions of diversity, it is problematic, especially in the early start-up to scale up days.
-There has to be an intentional, consistent focus on diversity, otherwise well-intentioned business owners risk hiring mini me’s that look and often behave just like them.
+There has to be an intentional, consistent focus on diversity, otherwise well-intentioned business owners risk hiring mini-me’s that look and often behave just like them and will never challenge the status quo.

 It may feel easier to work with people like you, and the downside is that you sacrifice the divergent thinking that fosters more innovation, better decisions, and growth.
 It is true that the first few hires are likely friends and family or people in your network that are likely to be like you.
 For businesses that intend to grow to hundreds of employees, there is a natural pivot point that happens in scale from double and triple digits.